Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Results

 A natural way to validate the temperature dependence of these defect count curves is to interpret them in the light of the kinetic rate theory by Arrhenius \cite{Arrhenius1889,was2016fundamentals}.
+However, it is important to note that, as previously reported, deviations from Arrhenius behavior may occur at significantly higher temperatures than those considered in this study (i.e., temperatures ranging from approximately 60 to 75\% of the melting temperature).
+At these high temperatures, the migration regime of interstitial defects transitions from discrete, infrequent hops to continuous Brownian-like motion driven by interactions with thermal phonons.
+This phenomenon takes place because the activation energy for SIA migration is so low (comparable to or smaller than thermal energy) that the defects do not remain localized for extended periods of time.
+Instead, they undergo continuous migration, resulting in a non-Arrhenius, linear temperature dependence of their diffusion coefficient at elevated temperatures \cite{Dudarev2008Arrhenius,Zhang2025Ab}.

-Assuming that SIAs, once formed, diffuse to the GBs, that act as sinks for them, the annihilation rate or net decrease of SIAs at the GB with regard to the grain interior can be considered an effective measure of their migration.
+Nonetheless, in our study, the highest temperature explored (1000 K) is only about 27\% of the melting temperature of tungsten (3695 K), falling well within the expected Arrhenius regime.
+For this reason and assuming that SIAs, once formed, diffuse to the GBs, that act as sinks for them, the annihilation rate or net decrease of SIAs at the GB with regard to the grain interior can be considered an effective measure of their migration.
 Such annihilation rate $v$ follows a classical Arrhenius form,

 \parindent 0 em